iluvjava/Maths/Notebook 2.0 obsidian/AMATH 514 Combinatorics Optimizations/Everything Network Flow/Network Simplex Algorithm.md

 > 2. For all tree arcs with zero flow, it points to the root node, for all arcs with full flow, it points away from the root node.

 **Observations**:
-- A root node must be defined for the tree before the defintion becomes valid for any tree.
+- A root node must be defined for the tree before the definition becomes valid for any tree.
 - A non-degenerate spanning tree is always a strongly feasible spanning tree.
 Because none of the arcs in the tree is at capacity, or zero capacity.
 - A degenerate spanning tree, can be strongly feasible, or not.
 It's not directly related.